 There are a lot of opinions on cleaning comics, so rather than add to the bloviation, I’ll simply point out that CGC offers a cleaning service themselves because they – the certifying body – don’t consider dry-cleaning to be restoration.

 And I certainly won’t be that guy in the middle seat of a long flight that misinterprets your politeness as an invitation to talk about his job in industrial fertilizer sales.
-This isn’t to discuss the “morality” of cleaning comics, nor are we here to do a deep dive, or offer hot takes, or to be insistent on one correct process.
+This isn’t to discuss the “morality” of cleaning comics or the tools you should use, nor are we here to do a deep dive, or offer hot takes, or to be insistent on one correct process.

-I’m here to simply share a few of the simple tools I use to clear my personal comic book collection.
-As added context, I’m a Chris-Claremont-enthusiast-love-me-some-Shooter-my-Cap-was-a-werewolf-Marvel-zombie, so what we’ll discuss below is my tools and process for Bronze Age books, not pricey or classic Silver Age stuff where I’d be sacred to death to mess with it myself, so I’d leave that to a professional.
+I’m here to straightforwardly share a few of the simple tools I use to clean my personal comic book collection.
+As added context, I’m a Chris-Claremont-enthusiast-love-me-some-Shooter-my-Cap-was-a-werewolf-Marvel-zombie, so what we’ll discuss below is my tools and process for Bronze Age books, not pricey or classic Silver Age stuff where I’d be sacred to death to mess with it myself.
+That type of comic book cleaning is better left to a professional.

 So, gloves aren’t on my list.
-First up is:
+Here is my list of comic book cleaning tools:

 Makeup Remover Pads